Rubo3/subbot/README.md

 # `subbot`

-`subbot` is a simple command-line tool which helps you automate the last part of subtitles management, taking from you the burden of merging them into their video files with the properties you want.
+`subbot` is a simple, self-contained, command-line tool which helps you automate the last part of subtitles management, lifting from you the burden of merging them into their video files with the properties you want.

 A modified version of Sheldon Woodward's [pymkv](https://github.com/sheldonkwoodward/pymkv) is provided, which adds support for a custom `mkvmerge` binary path, lifts the restriction on MKV-only source files and removes its external dependencies.
 Currently `subbot` works with Matroska video (MKV), QuickTime/MP4 and Advanced SubStation Alpha (ASS) source files only.
 The restriction is hard-coded: while in theory it should work with all the file types supported by `mkvmerge`, tests need to be done to prove it.

-As it prints in the standard output only the paths of the file being muxed (source) and of the muxed file (destination), it is composable with other programs, in the spirit of the Unix tradition.
+As it prints in the standard output only the path of the muxed (destination) file, it is composable with other programs, in the spirit of the Unix tradition.
 For example, its output can be piped to another program which uploads the muxed files somewhere.

 ## How to use